 This seminar is designed to encourage student participation in discussing the clinical experience in assigned dental offices.
 Emphasis is placed on Dental Assisting curriculum activities for review.
 All areas of the curriculum are included (chairside assisting, dental materials, infection control, dental sciences, preventive dentistry, dental practice management and dental radiology).
 An opportunity is provided to review for the DANB (Dental Assisting National Board) Certification Examination.
 This course runs concurrent with DAS202 in a six-week summer session.

-Seminar 2.5 hours per week (Blocked in six-week summer session)

-Prerequisite: Admission to Dental Assisting Program and a minimum of "C" or "P" in all DAS courses from experience.
-This course is only offered in the summer semester.
+Seminar 2.5 hours per week (Blocked in six-week summer session) Prerequisite: Admission to Dental Assisting Program and a minimum of "C" or "P" in all DAS courses from 102-112